Nice3point/RevitToolkit/Readme.md

 Override method **OnShutdown()** to execute some tasks when Revit shuts down.
 You don't have to override this method if you don't plan to use it.

-Data available when executing an external command is accessible by properties.
+Data available when executing an external application is accessible by properties:

 ```c#
 public class Application : ExternalApplication